japila-books/apache-spark-internals/docs/executor/TaskMetrics.md

 Internally, `fromAccumulators` creates a new TaskMetrics.
 It then splits `accums` into internal and external task metrics collections (using <<nameToAccums, nameToAccums>> internal registry).

-For every internal task metrics, `fromAccumulators` finds the metrics in <<nameToAccums, nameToAccums>> internal registry (of the new TaskMetrics instance), copies link:spark-accumulators.adoc#metadata[metadata], and link:spark-accumulators.adoc#merge[merges state].
+For every internal task metrics, `fromAccumulators` finds the metrics in <<nameToAccums, nameToAccums>> internal registry (of the new TaskMetrics instance), copies spark-accumulators.md#metadata[metadata], and spark-accumulators.md#merge[merges state].

 In the end, `fromAccumulators` <<externalAccums, adds the external accumulators to the new TaskMetrics instance>>.

-NOTE: `fromAccumulators` is used exclusively when xref:scheduler:DAGSchedulerEventProcessLoop.adoc#handleTaskCompletion[`DAGScheduler` gets notified that a task has finished] (and re-creates TaskMetrics).
+NOTE: `fromAccumulators` is used exclusively when scheduler:DAGSchedulerEventProcessLoop.md#handleTaskCompletion[`DAGScheduler` gets notified that a task has finished] (and re-creates TaskMetrics).

 == [[incMemoryBytesSpilled]] Increasing Memory Bytes Spilled -- `incMemoryBytesSpilled` Method